Psicoterapia e Scienze Umane

 Publications

-Psicoterapia e Scienze Umane has its own official web site (http://www.psicoterapiaescienzeumane.it) and has also web pages hosted in two Italian Internet journals: since May 1998 it is in the portal Psychomedia (where since June 2000 it has also a section with historical documents of the group), and since February 1999 it is in Psychiatry on Line - Italy (POL-it).
+Psicoterapia e Scienze Umane has its own official web site (www.psicoterapiaescienzeumane.it) and has also web pages hosted in two Italian Internet journals: since May 1998 it is in the portal Psychomedia (where since June 2000 it has also a section with historical documents of the group), and since February 1999 it is in Psychiatry on Line - Italy (POL.it).

 National and international scope

-The journal Psicoterapia e Scienze Umane has always been part of the independent international psychoanalytic network Platform International, and operates in partnership with the "Zurich Psychoanalytic Seminar" (PSZ) and with its Journal für Psychoanalyse, with the Sigmund Freud Institut of Frankfurt a.M., with the Istituzione "Gianfranco Minguzzi" of Bologna, with the Centro Universitario di Psichiatria Multietnica "Georges Devereux" of Bologna, and it is a member of the International Council of Editors of Psychoanalytic Journals (ICEPJ).
-The journal Psicoterapia e Scienze Umane is indexed in PsycINFO (Psychological Abstracts), Psychoanalytic Abstracts, EMBASE (Excerpta Medica), EMCare, Scopus, Sociological Abstracts, Social Services Abstracts, Worldwide Political Science Abstracts, PAIS International, Linguistics and Language Behavior Abstracts, Human Resources Abstracts, IBSS (International Bibliography of the Social Sciences), PASCAL (INstitut de l'Information Scientifique et Technique [INIST] du Centre National de la Recherche Scientifique [CNRS]), The Philosopher's Index, Google Scholar, Casalini-EIO (Editoria Italiana Online), etc.
+The journal Psicoterapia e Scienze Umane has always been part of the independent international psychoanalytic network Platform International, and operates in partnership with the "Zurich Psychoanalytic Seminar" (PSZ) and with its Journal für Psychoanalyse, with the Sigmund Freud Institut of Frankfurt a.M., with the Istituzione "Gianfranco Minguzzi" of Bologna, with the Centro Universitario di Psichiatria Multietnica "Georges Devereux" of Bologna, and it is a member of the International Council of Editors of Psychoanalytic Journals (ICEPJ) and of the Committee on Publication Ethics (COPE).
+The journal Psicoterapia e Scienze Umane is indexed in Web of Science / Emerging Sources Citation Index (ESCI), PsycINFO (Psychological Abstracts), Psychoanalytic Abstracts, EMBASE (Excerpta Medica), Scopus, PEP Web, EMCare, ERIH Plus, EBSCO Discovery Service, Sociological Abstracts, Social Services Abstracts, Worldwide Political Science Abstracts, IBSS (International Bibliography of the Social Sciences), The Philosopher's Index, Google Scholar, Casalini-EIO/Torrossa, ESSPER (Economia, Scienze sociali e Storia), CLOCKSS, Portico, etc.

 In the past years the at "International Seminars" participated authors such as Johannes Cremerius, Merton Gill, Peter Wolff, Lawrence Friedman, Fred Busch, Owen Renik, Robert Langs, Berthold Rothschild, Tobie Nathan, Helmut Thomä, Elizabeth Bott Spillius, Joyce McDougall, John Gedo, Peter Fonagy, Morris Eagle, Robert Holt, Robert Wallerstein, Frank Sulloway, etc. Many of their presentations appeared in the journal Psicoterapia e Scienze Umane and only later in foreign journals or books.
 Themes such as Self Psychology and narcissism were introduced by Psicoterapia e Scienze Umane 20 years before their diffusion in the wider international literature.